 The fidelity is fairly good, though lacking any real bass response, but at higher volumes, the sound is surprisingly room filling.
 The speaker was powerful enough that occasionally I forgot I wasn’t hearing the sound in stereo.

 Compared to other projectors in this price range, the fan noise is comparable.
 For the most part, it didn’t bother me, but it was audible during quiet moments in the program.
 I suspect over time viewers will stop noticing it.
 It’s certainly not loud enough to be a problem.

-At this price, the projector is a bit light on features, but those it has worked well.
-This is a 3D HDTV, and the 3D effect is very good, though it’s dimmer than the normal 2D projection.
+At this price, the projector is a bit light on features, but it has worked well.
+The 3D effect is very good, though it’s dimmer than the normal 2D projection.
 You’ll need to purchase 3D glasses separately to take advantage of the feature.

 The unit also supports a short throw length, which gives you a large screen size, up to 300 inches in a small space.
 It features a vertical lens shift as well, which lets you adjust the picture up and down on the wall without having to use the keystone control, which reduces brightness and can introduce artifacts.
 This was a welcome feature in an inexpensive model.

-If for some reason the PRO7827HD doesn’t work for you, the next best alternative would be the Optoma HD143X (see it on Amazon).
+If for some reason the PRO7827HD doesn’t work for you, the next best alternative would be the Optoma HD146X (see it on Amazon).